 Best Ways to "Go Green" Outside Your Home

 Composting is one of the easiest and greenest ways to help out the environment.
-A compost bin doesn't cost too much, or you could even build your own, but even then they're not necessary when a nice heap will do fine.
+A compost bin doesn't cost too much, or you could even build your own!
+A bin is not necessary when a nice heap will do fine.

 Pretty much anything will go into a compost pile, from your lawn clippings to raked up leaves to last night's dinner.
+Avoid meat and animal products in a compost pile, though.
 If you like to drink coffee, add your used coffee grounds to your compost pile to increase its overall nitrogen balance.

-Not only does composting keep your garbage scraps out of the everyday waste, but it also creates a great food for your garden.
-Wait for your compost to degrade, and then you have some seriously healthy dirt to start planting your new veggie garden.
+Not only does compost keep garbage scraps out of everyday waste, but it also creates nutritious food for your garden.
+Wait for your compost to degrade, and then you have some healthy fertilizer when you plant your new veggie garden.

 2. Start a Vegetable Garden

 Starting a garden isn't just something for those with a huge backyard either.
 Anyone can grow their own vegetables, whether you have a backyard or not.
 Container gardening is a great way to grow vegetables if you don't have enough yard space.
-Everything from tomatoes to lettuce to peppers and herbs, all right out in the small courtyard in front of the kitchen.
+Everything from tomatoes to lettuce to peppers and herbs can grow in a container garden.
+If you have more space, expand from there.

-Gardening Tip – You can always tell healthy dirt if there are worms living in it.
+Gardening Tip — You can always tell it's healthy dirt if there are worms living in it.

 4. Saving Water